 - Easy train access to Milan, Venice, Florence, and Rome.

-- Notre Dame can send at least two, and as many as four or five, qualified students each year.
+- Notre Dame can send at least two, and sometimes many more, qualified students each year.

 - A Notre Dame-facilitated program (tuition, transcript, credit transfer all handled through ND).